mrhenryyu/minimal-mistakes/_posts/2016-11-03-workout-supplements.md

 Numerous clinical trials and meta-analysis (analysis of several individual trials) have concluded the effectiveness of whey protein in muscle hypertrophy (growth) and its benefits in supplementating your daily protein requirements.
 It also prevents you from eating tons of bland chicken breast, so it's a win in my books.

 My advice for whey protein: get a generic whey protein (without casein or glutamine added in) and purchase it from a cheap but reputable brand.
-Feel free to use [*BODYBUILDING.COM*](www.bodybuilding.com) or [*LABDOOR*](www.labdoor.com) to help you make your decision.
+Feel free to use [*BODYBUILDING.COM*](http://www.bodybuilding.com) or [*LABDOOR*](http://www.labdoor.com) to help you make your decision.

 2. Creatine
 ![image](/images/blog/supplements/creatine.jpg)

 ## Somewhat Effective Supplements{: .brown}

+1. Preworkout
 ![image](/images/blog/supplements/preworkout.png)